devongovett/neuquant/README.md

 Returns a buffer containing a palette of 256 RGB colors for the input RGB image.
 The quality parameter is set to `10` by default, but can be changed to increase or decrease quality at the expense of performance.
+The lower the number, the higher the quality.

 ### `index(pixels, palette)`